 Caffeine: Structure, Mechanism, Coffee Content, Pros & ConsSanjoy

-Every day we hear many things about caffeine.
+Every day we hear many things about caffeine Structure.
 Likewise, some of us may have noticed this word on some soft drinks.
 Have you ever wondered what is it and what is its significance in Chemistry as well as biology?
 How does it affect our body and its benefits?

-In this article, we will discuss all the details about Caffeine and its importance.
+In this article, we will discuss all the details about caffeine Structure and its importance.
 Furthermore, we will also discuss the caffeine structure formula, its uses, IUPAC name, and caffeine structure with lone pairs, caffeine in coffee, and molecular weight of caffeine.

 Caffeine Structure and Basic Information:

 The molecular formula of caffeine: C8H10N4O2

 Common names of caffeine: 1,3,7-trimethylxanthine, theine, mateine, guaranine, or methyl theobromine.